IlyaMckay/Incident-Mgmt-Telegram-Bot/README.md

 # Incident Management Telegram Bot

-⚠️ Service is down.
-I'm working on it and the service will be awailable soon! ⚠️

 This microservices-based Telegram Bot simplifies incident reporting and management, all deployed within the SAP Business Technology Platform (BTP) environment utilizing Cloud Foundry for deployment.
 The database is hosted on Neon.

 [Backend](tg_backend/main.py) is built on `Python` utilizing following technologies: